tsuru/tsuru/docs/services/api.rst

 Unbind an app from a service instance
 =====================================

-This process begins when a tsuru customer unbinds an app from an instance of the service via command line:
+This process begins when a tsuru user unbinds an app from an instance of the service via command line:

 .. highlight:: bash